 Health professionals are a vital part of the health care team.
-All of these career concentrations are at the center of client care, managing individual, family, and community care needs; collaborating with other healthcare team members to support health outcomes; and leading transformation of the healthcare environment to promote safety, quality, and integrity of care.
-With the current critical shortages of healthcare personnel, the pre-professional health sciences degree General Area of Concentration provides an opportunity for advancement and evolution of knowledge through seamless articulations and transfer for completion of bachelor's degrees that will impact the health of the southern Maryland region.
+The Public Health Area of Concentration is at the center of client care, managing individual, family, and community care needs; collaborating with other healthcare team members to support health outcomes; and leading transformation of the healthcare environment to promote safety, quality, and integrity of care.
+With the current critical shortages of healthcare personnel, the pre-professional health sciences degree: Public Health Area of Concentration provides an opportunity for advancement and evolution of knowledge through seamless articulation and transfer for completion of a bachelor's degree that will impact the health of the southern Maryland region.

 According to the 2022 Maryland State Plan for Higher Education, one of the three primary goals is promoting and implementing practices and policies that will ensure student success.
 Priority 6 and 7 state that success entails improving systems that prevent timely completion of an academic program and enhancing the ways postsecondary education is a platform for lifelong learning (2022 Maryland State Plan for Higher Education).
-These program concentration changes are important to meeting these goals.
-Embedding a Health Sciences certificate as a stackable credential within the General Area of Concentration will impact persistence.
-Having a larger goal becomes more manageable with smaller successes (Why Thinking Small Is The Secret To Big Success (forbes.com)).
-These clear pathways will help reduce students taking unnecessary classes.
-Students will have opportunities to move into vital career fields as they transfer for completion of the bachelor's degree.
+With the Public Health Area of Concentration and the new direct pathway articulation agreement, students will have a seamless degree plan.
+This clear pathway will help reduce students taking unnecessary classes.
+Students will have opportunities to move into the health career field as they transfer for completion of the bachelor's degree.
 This program supports the lifelong learning goal of moving from community college to university to healthcare fields with continuing education requirements.